 - Non-smoker definition

-No use of tobacco or product containing nicotine or marijuana for the past 12 months.
+No use of tobacco or product containing nicotine for the past 12 months.

 Note: We may offer non-smoker rates for new applications where the proposed insured is an occasional large cigar smoker (up to 12 large cigars per year) and has a negative cotinine test (when testing is required).

 The minimum rating is +25 (125%).

 Children will only be accepted if they qualify as a standard risk.

 Ratings do not apply to any premium paid for a return of premium benefit.

 We will issue critical illness insurance policies to an owner or insured person who has “permanent Canadian residence status”.